 CBD is a Natural Alternative to NSAIDs for Canine Hip Dysplasia

-CBD oil is an all-natural supplement that many pet parents use to help their pets manage inflammation and joint pain caused by canine hip dysplasia.
+It is is an all-natural supplement that many pet parents use to help their pets manage inflammation and joint pain caused by canine hip dysplasia.
 They prefer a natural supplement because NSAIDs can have some undesirable side effects that disrupt your dog’s quality of life.

 While more studies are needed, CBD may become a legitimate part of a dog’s overall treatment and pain management plan for hip dysplasia.
 It is critical that you talk to your vet about using CBD or any other supplement in your dog’s treatment plan for correct dosage and efficacy.

 Dope Dog offers all-natural, THC-free CBD oil products that may reduce your dog’s suffering from inflammation or joint pain.
-We offer a variety of CBD treats, shampoos, and oils, allowing you to choose the best CBD delivery method for your dog.
+In addition, We offer a variety of CBD treats, shampoos, and oils, allowing you to choose the best CBD delivery method for your dog.

 Would your dog benefit from a natural anti-inflammatory supplement to reduce hip and joint pain?
 Shop Dope Dog CBD oils and treats.